sgoldenlab/simba/docs/tutorial.md

 * HORIZONTAL: Creates a single row concatenation with the selected videos.
 * MIXED MOSAIC: First creates two rows with half of your choosen videos in each row.
 The video selected in the `Video 1` path is concatenated to the left of the two rows.

-Finally, we need to choose the resolution of the videos in the `Resolution width` and the `Resolution height` drop-down videos. **If choosing the MOSAIC, , VERTICAL, or horizontal join type, this is the resolution of each panel video in the output video.
-If choosing MIXED MOSAIC, then this is the resolution of the smaller videos in the panel (to the right)**.
+Finally, we need to choose the resolution of the videos in the `Resolution width` and the `Resolution height` drop-down videos. **If choosing the MOSAIC, VERTICAL, or HORIZONTAL join type, this is the resolution of each panel video in the output video.
+If choosing MIXED MOSAIC, then this is the resolution of the smaller videos in the panel**.

 After clicking `RUN`, you can follow the progress in the main SimBA terminal and the OS terminal.
 Once complete, a new output video with a date-time stamp in the filename is saved in the `project_folder/frames/output/merged` directory of your SimBA project.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/mergeplot.gif" width="600" height="348" />

-**Note: All the frames must be generated in the previous step for this to work.
-This step combines all the frames(images) that are generated and merge them together and make a video.**

-1. Check on the plot that you wish to merge together and output as a single video.

-2. Under **Merge Frames**, click `Merge Frames` and frames with all the generated plots will be combined and saved in the  folder in a video format.

 ### Plotly